NSAPH-Data-Platform/nsaph-core-platform/doc/ProjectLoader.md

                             archive containing YAML files with domain definition.
                             Default is to use the built-in registry, default: None
 ```

+## Sample command

+The following command creates a schema named `my_schema` and loads
+tables from all files with extension `.csv` found recursively under the
+directory `/data/incoming/valuable/data/`:

+    python -u -m nsaph.loader.project_loader --domain my_schema --data /data/incoming/valuable/data/ --registry my_temp_schema.yaml --reset --pattern *.csv --db database.ini --connection postgres

+It uses `database.ini` file in the current directory
+(where the program is started) and a section named `postgres` inside it.
+It creates temporary file
+`my_temp_schema.yaml` also in the current directory.
+If such a file
+already exists, it will be loaded and the settings found in it will override
+the defaults.
+Option `--reset` would delete all existing tables with
+the same names and recreate them.

+The following is the same command but with parallel execution using 4
+threads writing into the database and with increased page size for writing
+into the database.
+It is optimized for hosts with more RAM.

+    python -u -m nsaph.loader.project_loader --domain my_schema --data /data/incoming/valuable/data/ --reset --registry my_temp_schema.yaml --pattern *.csv --db database.ini --connection postgres --threads 4 --page 10000

 ## Dry runs (introspect only)